mdupli/wtrack/README.md

 before this check existed, warm-up-side vertices commonly measured similarly elevated values (some over 1.5 m/s²); after, both a run's `startIdx` and `endIdx` consistently read well under the threshold.

+**Device-speed deviation** (`runWarmupDeviceSpeedDeviationThresh`,
+default `5 m/s`) is scoped identically — warm-up and trailing straightness only, never extension — but exists for an entirely different reason: it's the one check in this whole state machine that reads something *outside* this app's own kinematics entirely. `|fitDerived[i].speed − points[i].rawSpeed| ≥` threshold, checked only where a device speed reading is actually present in the file (a no-op, not a failure, when it's missing — most tracks don't have one at all).

+Motivated by a specific, real failure mode none of the kinematics-based checks can see: a gap that jumps the recorded position far away, then the GPS "corrects" itself by gradually drifting the reported position back toward the true one over the following points.
+That drift is a synthetic path — nothing about it happened in the real world — but because the drift itself is gradual by construction, it can look entirely legitimate under every check above: smooth heading, reasonable curvature, no sharp spike anywhere for the vertex checks to catch, no gap for the edge check to catch (the *drift* isn't a gap, only the initial jump was, and that jump already happened before this stretch begins).
+Confirmed on a real track with exactly this failure mode: the fake "path home" after a gap passed as a normal, valid run under every existing check, and only comparing against the device's own independently-measured speed (from its own GPS chipset, not derived from this app's position-to-position calculation) exposed it — the device wasn't fooled by a synthetic position drift the way a purely position-derived speed estimate is.

+This is a narrower return of an idea tried and removed once already: device-speed disagreement used to be a general edge-level run-detection check (§4's edge-check section has that history) and was dropped once the low-speed and curvature/heading checks already covered what it used to catch.
+That removal still holds for the general case — this is a deliberately different, much narrower reintroduction, scoped specifically to warm-up/warm-down (not every edge in a run) and motivated by a concrete failure case the other checks provably can't see, not a return to the original general-purpose version.

 ### Reconnection: revisiting walk-back breaks once the full picture is known